preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 One of the goals of the architecture is to support the scaling needs of the application.
 If the application needs to process a lot of data, then the architecture should support that operation.

-However, a good architecture should leave this option open - if an architecture is good, it an easily be migrated from a monolithic structure into a micro-service architecture, for example.
+However, a good architecture should leave this option open - if an architecture is good, it can easily be migrated from a monolithic structure into a micro-service architecture, for example.

 ### Development
 Architecture plays a significant role in supporting the development environment.